jdherman/ptreeopt/README.md

 **Requirements:** [NumPy](http://www.numpy.org/), [PyGraphviz](https://pygraphviz.github.io/) (optional).
 The example model also uses [pandas](http://pandas.pydata.org/) and [Matplotlib](http://matplotlib.org/) but these are not strictly required.

-Tested with Python 2.7 and 3.x.
-Still in active development, especially the multiobjective optimization and documentation.
-Contributions and bug reports welcome!

 **Citation:** [Link to paper](http://www.sciencedirect.com/science/article/pii/S1364815217306540)
 ```
 Herman, J.D. and Giuliani, M. Policy tree optimization for threshold-based water resources
 management over multiple timescales, Environmental Modelling and Software, 99, 39-51, 2018.
 ```
 The full set of experiments and data are available in the [paper branch](https://github.com/jdherman/ptreeopt/tree/paper).
-Note the API has since changed in the master branch.
+Note the API has since changed in the main branch.

+**Installation:** (experimental) `pip install -i https://test.pypi.org/simple/ ptreeopt`

 ### Quick Start
 This example develops a control policy based on a simulation model of Folsom Reservoir.